corDomination/the-thoughts-of-man/data/markdown/relationships.md

 - Compliment their good/virtuous traits.
 - Plan activites with them in mind.

-### Ephesians 5:25-29 / Embracing Sacrificial Love
+### Embracing Sacrificial Love
-To bring this back to scripture,
 Ephesians 5:25-29: Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her.
-Serve and love the person you are with, and always be preparing yourself for the sacrifice we are called to.
+Serve and love the person you are with, and always be preparing yourself to sacrifice yourself for you.

 ### Learning from the Struggles of Others
 If your parents modeled marriage well for you, then learn to imitate the best qualities of their marriage.